 For WiFi and high speed internet, you will find a lot of this as well.
 Of course, in the major centers like St. John’s / the Avalon Peninsula you’ll have no problem.
 Other towns such as Gander, Corner Brook, etc have coffee shops and public WiFi aplenty.

 It’s also quite likely that your hotel will have either WiFi or wired internet access as well.
 If this is important to you, be sure to check ahead of time while booking your hotel or other accommodations.
 It may be hit or miss if you’re staying in some of the more unique, secluded accommodations such as Bed & Breakfasts as there are parts of the island without reliable high-speed internet.

 There’s a great Newfoundland WiFi database that you may want to bookmark if you expect to be searching for WiFi hot-spots.
 There’s also an app that will let you look up hot-spots in advance and save them offline, so you can find the locations even without internet.
-If you’ll only be around St. John’s and the Avalon, you will find WiFi simply by walking down the street.
 For more remote areas and smaller towns, you’ll want to check the website, as you may have to drop by a restaurant or cafe to find some WiFi.
 Many Tim Horton’s and McDonald’s locations are a near-certain choice for WiFi anywhere in the province.

 If you’re an amateur radio operator, there are a number of repeaters across the island including a linked VHF system.
 Feel free to bring along a portable radio as a means of communication, just check the Newfoundland repeater frequencies.